uwspstar/FullStack/ASCII/readme.md

 - 95 of the encoded characters are printable:
   - these include the digits 0 to 9,
   - lowercase letters a to z,
-  - uppercase letters A to Z, and
+  - uppercase letters A to Z,
   - punctuation symbols.

 - For example, lowercase i would be represented in the ASCII encoding by binary 1101001 = hexadecimal 69 (i is the ninth letter) = decimal 105.
+- A is binary 100 0001 = hexadecimal 41
+- a is binary 110 0001 = hexadecimal 61